WoutDLN/rp4if/md/00-commandlinefull.md

 ```
 The `.` in both commands indicates that you want to show your `pwd`.
 You can also replace this `.` with an absolute or relative path.

-.note[**Note**: no equivalent command exists for non-OSX UNIX systems, so it will not work on your RPi.]
+.warning[**Warning**: no equivalent command exists for non-OSX UNIX systems, so it will not work on your RPi.]

 ---